 Meteorites represent the oldest category of object available for sale at Christie’s.
 Some have been dated at around 4½ billion years old — which makes them a third as old as time itself.
 Prized by collectors both for their appearance and their scientific interest, they are viewed by many as works of art from outer space.

 Petrified fossils can be used just as any other building material — transformed into bathroom tiles, garden statuary, bowls, decorative objects and tables.
-When cut and polished, ‘rainbow’ petrified wood from northern Arizona makes for beautiful tables, with patterning that has been compared to the abstract paintings of Gerhard Richter.
+When cut and polished, ‘rainbow’ petrified wood from northern Arizona, for example, makes for beautiful tables, with patterning that has been compared to the abstract paintings of Gerhard Richter.
+This piece of petrified palm wood is from Indonesia.

 Many of the top prehistoric predators shed teeth during their lives.
 With little to cause them to decompose, their calcified structures have survived well in the fossil record.
 Larger, better-preserved specimens are more desirable, although their serrated edges can be extremely sharp, and have been known to cut the fingers of an unfortunate Christie’s cataloguer.
 The teeth from the megalodon are among the largest prehistoric shark teeth known.
 Large specimens of this extinct giant of the seas would have reached about three times the size of a great white shark.